akitorahayashi/riverpod-practice/README.md

 # RiverpodPractice
-A counter app to learn how to use riverpod practically.
+A riverpod app for learning how to dynamically update user information.